The likes of Ravichandran Ashwin, Virat Kohli and Shikhar Dhawan urged the fans to stay at home to avoid spreading the virus.

 The method of dismissal, named after former India player Vinoo Mankad, is legal but is seen by many as going against the game's values unless the batsman has been warned first.

-This year's IPL, the world's richest cricket league, is one of the many sports events worldwide to be postponed including the Tokyo Olympics, which has been delayed until next year.
+This year's Indian T20 League, the world's richest cricket league, is one of the many sports events worldwide to be postponed including the Tokyo Olympics, which has been delayed until next year.

 Ashwin wasn't the only cricketer to urge people to stay at home, with India skipper Virat Kohli and his Bollywood actress wife Anushka Sharma also appealing to the public to observe the lockdown.